 4. Put Forward Your Petitions:

 This is the portion of our prayers where we ask God for our needs.
 It is the first step in going on the offensive by identifying the targets.
 We need to give him every detail and make our requests specific.
 This is our time to “gossip” with God.
-Tell him what bothers us, what things in our life are affecting us.
-If we think about it that way, we will find that our prayer just turned from a five minute prayer to an hour prayer.
+Tell him what bothers us, what things in our lives are affecting us.
+If we think about it that way, we will find that our prayer just turned from a five-minute prayer to an hour prayer.
 That is not to say that short prayers can’t be effective, but long prayers help build our relationship with Him.

 And we should think about our requests.
 Do they line up with the word of God?
 Is our request something that would please God to do based on what we know of the Bible?
 Asking for the latest new gadget to show off to our friends probably does not line up with the word of God, but asking for healing for a family member or asking for our financial needs to be met so that we may provide for our family and be able to give to others certainly does.

-I John 5:14 And this is the confidence that we have in him, that, if we ask any thing according to his will, he heareth us:
+I John 5:14 And this is the confidence that we have in him, that, if we ask anything according to his will, he heareth us:

 James 1: 6 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.